nsudhanva/nsudhanva/README.md

 ## Education :man_student:

 - Masters of Computer Applications - PES University, class of 2020
-- Bachelors of Computer Applications - Bengaluru University, class of 2016
+- Bachelors of Computer Applications - PES University, class of 2016

 ## Reach out to me at: :vulcan_salute: